Common collaboration mistakes and how to avoid them

 Collaboration Mistakes and How to Avoid Them

-Gone are the days when businesses were taking place just within a city or a country.
-Today is the age of the remote workforce where people are working and collaborating from different geographical locations.
+Gone are the days when businesses took place just within a city or a country.
+Today, it is the age of the remote workforce, where people work and collaborate from different geographical locations.

-The collaboration tools are indeed a big blessing in the 21st century.
+Collaboration tools are indeed a big blessing in the 21st century.
 This being said, still many organizations are screwing up the collaboration part.
 According to reports, only 39% of teams reportedly complete projects on time.
-Around 60% of US workers consider effective communication as their biggest roadblock to success.
+Around 60% of US workers consider effective communication their biggest roadblock to success.

-In this article, we will discuss something in detail that has been neglected for the longest time – collaboration mistakes and discuss how to avoid them.
-Before that, let’s understand the importance of collaboration both online and offline.
+In this article, we will discuss something in detail that has been neglected for the longest timecollaboration mistakes and how to avoid them.
+Before that, let’s understand the importance of online and offline collaboration.

-The best things turn out when people come together, share ideas, make discussions, and carry out work.
-Employee collaboration plays a crucial part in:
+The best things happen when people come together, share ideas, have discussions, and carry out work.
+Employee collaboration plays a crucial part in the following:

-• Developing a common understanding of the full project goals
+• Developing a common understanding of the whole project’s goals

 • Setting the right expectations regarding who is supposed to do what

-• Inculcating a sense of belonging and togetherness within employees
+• Inculcating a sense of belonging and togetherness among employees

 • Making sound decisions for the betterment of a project and organization